top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 The project was on the bottom line, taking the line segments which gave information about the line colour and the segment positions to estimate the Duckiebot’s pose and return a command for the motors to steer the robot to the center of the lane.
 After roughly analysing the existing solution, we divided the work load into two topics **pose estimation** and **controller** to enable parallel dealing with the problems in the short period of time.

 In our [Preliminary Design Document](#controllers-pdd) and [Intermediate Report](#controllers-int-report), we have listed all variables and their definitions, as well as all system interfaces with other groups and assumptions we made.
-Due to limitation of time, some integrations with other teams are not yet activated but they are already prepared in the code (some of it commented out), see this repository branch [devel-controllers-external](https://github.com/duckietown/Software/tree/devel-controllers-externaluse).
+Due to limitation of time and different priorities of other teams, some integrations with other teams are not yet activated but they are already prepared in our code (some of it commented out).
-TODO insert link to description or link to devel-controllers-external use?

 ### Pose Estimation